What Are Adaptogenic Herbs | Teelixir

 The advantages of Shilajit for health encompass the following:

-- Enhances insulin sensitivity
+- May help enhance insulin sensitivity

-- Boosts antioxidant levels
+- May help boost antioxidant levels

 - Acts as an anti-allergen